-the way to increasing visibility of even more radical kinds of unconventional families, or what I regard as experimental families (Cogswell 1975): polyamorous families (Aviram and Leachman 2015; Sheff 2011; Solomon 2021) and what I refer to as 'networks of care', namely, queer assemblies, neo-tribes, urban tribes, and quasi-communes (Heath 2004; Brake 2014; Palazzo 2021).
+The increasing visibility and social approval of more ordinary forms of new families blazed the trail to a new academic and political interest in more unconventional family types, especially same-sex families.
+In turn, more widespread social acceptance of same-sex families paved the way to increasing visibility of even more radical kinds of unconventional families, or what I regard as experimental families (Cogswell 1975): polyamorous families (Aviram and Leachman 2015; Sheff 2011; Solomon 2021) and what I refer to as 'networks of care', namely, queer assemblies, neo-tribes, urban tribes, and quasi-communes (Heath 2004; Brake 2014; Palazzo 2021).
 These new radically unconventional family forms hold the potential to challenge norms in intimate relationships in such a disruptive way that shall probably lead us to rethink our common notion of family.
-For this reason, and because they are not yet as visible and intelligible as more conventional types of new families are (Sheff 2011), we face a higher degree of suspicion and resistance when it comes to their social acceptance, let alone the possibility of their legal recognition.
+For this reason, and because they are not vet as visible and intelligible as more conventional types of new families are (Sheff 2011), we face a higher degree of suspicion and resistance when it comes to their social acceptance, let alone the possibility of their legal recognition.

 As a matter of fact, if we look at the number and complexity of the existing family forms, it is clear that 'family' is not an immutable entity but family units "reshape themselves in response to shifting social conditions" (Sheff 2011, 491).
+Therefore, it might seem unrealistic to speak cording to which a wife's legal rights and obligations were subsumed by those of her husband).
+Substantial improvement of gender equality refers instead to the achievement of better economic and social conditions of women within marriage, such as a more balanced sharing of productive/reproductive labour between wives and husbands.
+While in Western democratic countries formal equality has been achieved, some substantial inequalities between men and women within family persist (Okin 1989).

-Therefore, it might seem unrealistic to speak of 'family' at all, to the point that someone suggests replacing the term 'family' with 'families' (Budgeon and Roseneil 2004; Cutas 2019; Gittins 1985).
+of 'family' at all, to the point that someone suggests replacing the term 'family' with 'families' (Budgeon and Roseneil 2004; Cutas 2019; Gittins 1985).
 From my perspective, referring to 'families' is probably a more appropriate way to give an account of the increasing facets of family forms, which widely differ from one to another in some crucial respects.
-I also recognize that we should stop naming 'the family', in other words, we should refrain from the use of the definite article as if family were a single, unambiguous phenomenon.
+I also recognize that we should stop naming 'the family', in other words, we should refrain from the use of the definite article as if family were a single, unambiguous phenomenon.2

 Accordingly, when I utilize the term 'family', I have in mind all the possible different family units sharing the same functions, regardless of their formal features.
 I speak interchangeably of 'family' and 'families', attributing to both those terms the same (functional) meaning that shall be developed later, and I discard the definite article.
-From this premise
+From this premise descends the key role of the language and conceptualization in dealing with new challenges in the field of family.
+No political, normative, or legal discourse on family relationships should neglect the importance of outlining an appropriate and inclusive definition of family.
+For this reason, I shall set out to show why it is still necessary to speak of 'family', and I shall subsequently outline a functional definition of family as a multipurpose association (Archard 2018; Cutas 2019; Struening 1999).
+This is the basis for the development of my claim in favour of the equal recognition of unconventional families.